sunoru/PkgMirrors.jl/README.md

   [e6cf234a] + RandomNumbers v1.0.1
 ```

-You can find that the URL of the git repo for General registry has been modified to the one `Mirrors.jl` provides.
+You can find that the URL of the git repo for General registry has been modified to the one `PkgMirrors.jl` provides.

 If a package is not on the mirror it will have a fallback to use `git clone` from GitHub.